lagom/lagom/docs/manual/scala/releases/Migration15.md

 ## Service Discovery

 When opting in to Akka Cluster Bootstrapping as a mechanism for Cluster formation you will have to setup a [[Service Discovery|Cluster#Akka-Discovery]]  method for nodes to locate each other.

+## Production Settings

+New defaults have been added to the Lagom clustering configuration.

+The first deafult configuration concerns how long a node should try to join an cluster.
+This is configured by the setting `akka.cluster.shutdown-after-unsuccessful-join-seed-nodes`.
+This is an existing Akka Cluster setting that is by default set to `off`, but Lagom will redefine it to 60 seconds.
+After that period, the Actor System will shutdown if it fails to join a cluster.

+The second important change is the default value for settings key `lagom.cluster.exit-jvm-when-system-terminated`.
+This was previously `off`, but we always recommended it to be `on`  in production environments.
+As of Lagom 1.5.0, that setting defaults to `on`.
+When enabled, Lagom will exit the JVM when the application leave the cluster or fail to join the cluster.
+In Dev and Test mode, this setting is automatically set to `off`.

+These two properties together are very important for recovering applications in production environments like Kubernetes.
+Without them, a Lagom node could reach a zombie state in which it wouldn't provide any functionality but stay around consuming resources.
+The desired behavior for a node that is not participating on a cluster is to shut itsefl down and let the orchestration infrastructure re-start it.

 ## Upgrading a production system